hsaab/video-poker-vegas/README.md

 * The updated chosen cards are re-rendered using `Card.js`
 * `Banner.js` is also rendered which serves to present the User's hand and score
 * If the User would like to play again, he / she can press `New Game` button, which dispatches `gameStage()` (Redux) to change the stage back to `draw`
-* Upon changing stage to `draw`, we see an updated score table with the result of our most recent 5 hands
+* Upon changing stage to `draw`, we see an updated score table with the result of our most recent hand

 ## Testing